dotbitHQ/dotbit.js/README.md

   records: AccountRecord[]
 }

+export interface ConstructedAccount {
+  account: string,
+  avatar: string,

+  // as there may be multiple records with the same key, so we will return all the records for a type.
+  profiles: AccountRecord[],
+  addresses: AccountRecord[],
+  dwebs: AccountRecord[],
+  customs: AccountRecord[],

+  // Unlike fields with plural, sdk will choose a record randomly if there are multiple records with the same `key`,
+  // and fill into corresponding fields withour plural, like `profile` versus `profiles`.
+  // you can see a example below.
+  profile: Record<string, AccountRecord>,
+  address: Record<string, AccountRecord>,
+  dweb: Record<string, AccountRecord>,
+  custom: Record<string, AccountRecord>,

+  records: AccountRecord[],
+}

+// Main API
 abstract class Das {
   constructor (source?: DasSource);

   // Returns the owner address of the DAS account owner (account: string): Promise<string>;

+  // Returns contructed account data, account(account: string): Promise<ConstructedAccount>

-  // returns the record list for the given keys of the DAS account recordsByKey (account: string, key: string): Promise<AccountRecord[]>;
+  // returns the record list for the given keys of the DAS account
+  // see [Examples](#Examples) below for defail
+  recordsByKey (account: string, key: string): Promise<AccountRecord[]>;

   // returns the address for the give chain of the DAS account.